research-software-directory/research-software-directory/faq/how-do-i-change-the-colors.md

 # How do I change the colors?

-this is how you do it.
+This article is a stub.